Bob Stitt: Coaching career

-Colorado Mines
+Colorado School of Mines (first stint)

 In 2000, Stitt was hired as the head coach at Colorado School of Mines (CSM).
 In 2004, CSM won the Rocky Mountain Athletic Conference (RMAC) crown.
 That same season, quarterback Chad Friehauf won the Harlon Hill Trophy, the equivalent to the Heisman Trophy, awarded to the best player in NCAA Division II football.
-In both 2006 and 2008, CSM appeared in the Dixie Rotary Bowl, and they split the RMAC title in the 2010 season with the University of Nebraska Kearney.
+In both 2006 and 2008, CSM appeared in the Dixie Rotary Bowl, and they split the RMAC title in the 2010 season with the University of Nebraska at Kearney.

 Montana

 Stitt was announced as the 36th head coach of the University of Montana Grizzlies on December 16, 2014, to resurrect the Griz football program and take them back to the winning ways under which they played under coaches Joe Glenn, Bobby Hauck, and Don Read.

-In Stitt's first football game as a Division I coach, Montana upset four-time defending FCS national champions North Dakota State 38–35 on a 1-yard run with 0:06 left on the play clock.
+In Stitt's first football game as a Division I coach, Montana upset four-time defending FCS national champions North Dakota State 38–35 on a 1-yard run with 0:06 left on the clock.

+Colorado School of Mines (second stint)

+On February 7, 2025, Bob Stitt returned to Colorado School of Mines as the head football coach, resuming the role he previously held from 2000 to 2014.